-The best aquarium substrate should include key nutrients to feed your live plants, be easy to manage.
+The best aquarium substrate should include key nutrients to feed your live plants and it should be easy to manage.
 It should also remain chemically stable and it should provide a reasonable bed for growing beneficial bacteria.

 I’m only listing products that stand out by strongly fulfilling one or more of these criteria.

 1. ADA Amazonia Aqua Soils Ver 2 – Premium Growth

 What I’m about to say here is my opinion, though it’s generally agreed upon by many other aquarists.

 The ADA Aqua Soil Amazonia products are likely the best commercial substrates for a planted tank on the market.